Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

-Acronym for “Domain Name System” or “domain name server.”
-System that stores information associated with domain names in a distributed database on networks such as the Internet.
+Acronym for “domain name system” or “domain name server.”
+A system that stores information associated with domain names in a distributed database to provide name-resolution services to users on networks such as the Internet.

 Process of using two or more separate entities (usually persons) operating in concert to protect sensitive functions or information.
 Both entities are equally responsible for the physical protection of materials involved in vulnerable transactions.
 No single person is permitted to access or use the materials (for example, the cryptographic key).
 For manual key generation, conveyance, loading, storage, and retrieval, dual control requires dividing knowledge of the key among the entities.
 (See also Split Knowledge).

 Dynamic Packet Filtering: